alinush/alinush.github.io/_posts/2025-07-29-dekart-not-zk.md

 When $\tau \randget \F$ is randomly picked, $\phi_\tau$ is a homomorphism, since $\phi_\tau(\one{x}) = \two{x}$ for all inputs $\one{x}$.
 Therefore, the simulator $\sim$ yields a homomorphism $\Rightarrow$ symmetric external Diffie-Hellman (SXDH) would be broken in $(\Gr_1,\Gr_2)$.

-## Multilinear batched ZK range proof

-The previous section's [univariate construction](#univariate-batched-plausibly-zk-range-proof) requires FFT work for interpolating $h(X)$, which takes up a significant chunk of the prover time.

-Also, we do not yet know how to prove it ZK: the $\tilde{C}_j$ commitments in $\Gr_2$ make the simulation difficult.
-In fact, in the Type 3 pairing setting, the existence of a simulator would imply an isomorphism from $\Gr_1$ to $\Gr_2$.

-As a result, our paper[^BDFplus25e] focuses on [multilinear-based](/mle) variant of DeKART that uses a zero-knowledge variant of the [sumcheck protocol](/sumcheck).
-The paper shows that variant to be ZK.

 ## Conclusion

 Your thoughts or comments are welcome on [this thread](https://x.com/alinush407/status/1950600327066980693).